awei01/katsu-site-source/posts/2012-03-20-how-to-care-for-your-dress-shirt.md

 ---
 path: /2012/03/how-to-care-for-your-dress-shirt/
-title: How to: Care for Your Dress Shirt
+title: 'How to: Care for Your Dress Shirt'
+date: '2012-03-20'
 author: sam
 categories:
   - style-tips
 tags:
   - 9tailors
   - bespoke
   - custom clothing